ICT Two Pass Review

 - First and Second Pass Costing Guidance for Defence ICT Projects [ 271 KB]

-Agencies subject to the Financial Management and Accountability Act 1997 (FMA Act agencies) are implementing the Portfolio, Programme and Project Management Maturity Model (P3M3¢) as a common methodology for assessing their organisational capability to commission, manage and realise benefits from ICT-enabled investments.
+Non-corporate entities under the Public Governance, Performance and Accountability Act 2013 (PGPA Act agencies) are implementing the Portfolio, Programme and Project Management Maturity Model (P3M3™) as a common methodology for assessing their organisational capability to commission, manage and realise benefits from ICT-enabled investments.

 The Government considers independently validated P3M3 assessment results in the ICT Two Pass process.

 Non-corporate entities with an annual ICT spend greater than $2 million are required to incorporate in their first and second pass proposals the results of their P3M3 assessments.
 Current organisational capability in ICT-enabled investment will be considered as part of the ICT Two Pass Review process:

 - from December 2010, for agencies with annual ICT spends over $20 million, and

 - from June 2011, for agencies with annual ICT spends between $2 million and $20 million.